Before you buy another portable, consider this:

 A central vacuum system offers numerous benefits over a traditional portable vacuum cleaner.
 Because of its powerful motor and large air flow, central vacuums pick up deep down dirt, dust and debris.
 Even microscopic particles like pollen, mold spores and dust mites are collected within the vacuum container.
 Central vacuums eliminate all those dust particles you see in the air when vacuuming with a portable as well as that familiar "vacuum smell".
 Unlike a traditional vacuum cleaner, which recirculates some of the dirt and particles into the air, a central vacuum removes 100% of all vacuumed dirt particles and allergens from the home.

 A central vacuum system equipped with Hide-A-Hose eliminates heavy equipment to lug around.
-There are no cords to trip over or catch on and no clunky unit nicking the furniture or woodwork as you move from room to room.
+There are no cords to trip over and no clunky unit nicking the furniture or woodwork as you move from room to room.
 The lightweight hose and attachments are easy to carry and the vacuum hose is stored conveniently within the wall.

 The vacuum system is composed of tubing installed behind drywall that delivers dirt and debris to a power unit, typically installed in a basement or garage.
 Because the vacuum motor is stored in your garage, the noise generated from vacuuming with a central vac system is less than a hairdryer or clothes dryer.
 The central vacuum power unit also supplies more suction power than an upright or canister vacuum because it is equipped with a more powerful motor.
 Inlets are installed in walls throughout your house, and the hoses connect to central vacuum accessories to remove dust, particles, and small debris from interior rooms.

 Our Central vacuum hoses can range from 30 to 60 feet.
 With a standard Central Vacuum System, the vacuum hose is plugged into the tubing in the wall.
-Our newer self-contained hose (see Hide-A-Hose system) eliminates the need to carry a bulky central vacuum hose and find a place to store it.
+Our newer retractable hose (see Hide-A-Hose system) eliminates the need to carry a bulky central vacuum hose and find a place to store it.
 The unique Hide-A-Hose central vacuum system uses the vacuum's own suction to retract the hose into the wall tubing for storage.

 In addition to the power brush, standard cleaning tools similar to those used with portable vacuum cleaners are also utilized.
 For further convenience, some owners will keep a set of tools on each floor of their home.
 Automatic dustpans built for central vacuum systems or other quick cleanup products can also be installed in a kitchen, bathroom or workroom.